openactive/dataset-site-template-php/README.md

 The `$dataDownloads` argument must be an `array` of `\OpenActive\Models\OA\DataDownload` objects.

 The `$dataFeedDescriptions` must be an array of strings.

-As an example, this gets calculated internally by the `renderSimpleDatasetSite` method as the `displayName`s attributes of the `FeedConfiguration`s matching the `$supportedFeedTypes`.
+This gets calculated internally by the `renderSimpleDatasetSite` method as the `displayName` attributes of the `FeedConfiguration`s matching the `$supportedFeedTypes` (removing false-y values and duplicates).

 For example, assuming `$supportedFeedTypes` is defined as:
 ```php